href0/bun-hono-drizzle-starter/README.md

 # Bun Hono Drizzle Starter

-A production-ready starter template to jumpstart your next API project.
-This template provides a solid foundation with pre-configured Bun, Hono, and Drizzle ORM setup, allowing you to focus on building your application logic rather than setting up the infrastructure.
+This repository serves as a starter project to streamline the development process.
+Built with modern tools and best practices, it eliminates the need for repetitive setup, enabling you to focus directly on building features.
+This starter kit includes a pre-configured environment with the following technologies:

+- **[Bun](https://bun.sh)** for a fast and modern JavaScript runtime.
+- **[Hono](https://honojs.dev)** as the lightweight web framework.
+- **[Drizzle ORM](https://orm.drizzle.team/)** for type-safe database operations.
+- TypeScript for type safety and development ease.

 ## Why Use This Starter?

 Save hours of initial setup time with a pre-configured project that includes:

-- 🚀 Build with Bun + Hono + Drizzle
+- 🚀 **Modern Stack**: Built with Bun + Hono + Drizzle
-- 📚 Ready-to-use OpenAPI/Swagger documentation
+- 📚 **API Documentation**: Ready-to-use OpenAPI/Swagger documentation (available at `/swagger-doc`)
-  - Instantly available at `/swagger-doc`
-  - Interactive API testing interface
-  - Automatic schema generation
-  - API documentation auto-generation
-- 🔄 Built-in query pagination system
+- 📊 **Pagination**: Built-in query pagination system for handling large datasets
-  - Offset/limit pagination
-  - Configurable page sizes
-- 🛡️ Full TypeScript support for type safety
+- 📘 **TypeScript**: Full TypeScript support for enhanced type safety and developer experience
-- 🗃️ Database migration system with Drizzle ORM
+- 🗄️ **Database**: PostgreSQL database with Drizzle ORM for migrations and queries
-- 🔐 Pre-configured authentication structure
+- 🔐 **Authentication**: Pre-configured authentication structure with JWT support
-  - JWT authentication
-  - Role-based access control
-  - Middleware protection
-- 🎯 Request validation using Zod
+- ✅ **Validation**: Request validation using Zod
-- 🌱 Flexible data seeding system
+- 🌱 **Seeding**: Flexible data seeding system for development and testing
   - Configurable record generation
   - Support for large datasets
   - Example: `bun run db:seed:user 1000` for 1000 test users
   - Quick start with `bun run db:seed:user`
-  - Custom data generation rules

 ## Purpose of This Starter